4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Adinkra Review

 where the $T$ denotes transpose.
-Supersymmetric multiplets whose adinkra matrices satisfy the orthogonality relationship Eq.~(\ref{e:adinkraic}) are said to be in an \emph{adinkraic} representation, that is, these multiplets can be expressed as an adinkra picture as in Fig.~\ref{f:ctAdinkra}.
-Generally, larger multiplets like those investigated in this paper are non-adinkraic when nodes are chosen to be identified with single fields as in Fig.~\ref{f:CLSAdinkra}.
-Non-adinkraic multiplets have been investigated previously in~\cite{Gates:2012zr,Doran:2013vea}
+Supersymmetric multiplets whose adinkra matrices satisfy the orthogonality relationship (Equation~(\ref{e:adinkraic})) are said to be \emph{adinkraic} representations, that is, they can be expressed as adinkras pictures as in Figures~\ref{f:CMAdinkra} and~\ref{f:ctAdinkra}.
+Generally, larger multiplets such as those investigated in this paper are non-adinkraic when nodes are chosen to be identified with single fields as reviewed in Sections~\ref{s:CLS} and~\ref{s:mSG}.
+Non-adinkraic multiplets have been investigated previously in~\cite{Gates:2012zr,Doran:2013vea}.